 February 17, 2023 ~ Songwriter, drummer Tom Whitlock, full name Thomas Ross Whitlock, passed away in Tennessee, USA ~ Best known for co-writing several songs for the 1986 Top Gun soundtrack with Giorgio Moroder, including Take My Breath Away performed by Berlin and Danger Zone performed by Kenny Loggins.
 Whitlock also collaborated with Moroder on several other projects, such as the soundtracks for American Anthem, Over The Top, and Rambo III, on Koreana's Hand In Hand official theme song for the 1988 Summer Olympics held in Seoul, and on Edoardo Bennato & Gianna Nannina's Un'estate Italiana official theme song for the 1990 FIFA World Cup held in Italy ~ Whitlock was born ca.1954

 February 17, 2022 ~ Rock, alt-country singer, guitarist Dallas Good passed away ~ Son of bluegrass autoharpist Bruce Good.
 Founded the Sadies in 1994 with his brother Travis Good, Sean Dean and Mike Bellitsky.
 The band is known for their blend of punk, country, Americana, surf and garage rock and acclaimed for their 1998 Precious Moments debut album and their 2006 In Concert (Volume One) live album.
-The band has served as Neko Case's backing band and collaborated with the likes of Neil Young, the Mekons, Kurt Vile, Buffy Sainte-Marie, and others ~ Good was born ca.1974
+The band has served as Neko Case's backing band and collaborated with the likes of Neil Young, the Mekons, Kurt Vile, and Buffy Sainte-Marie ~ Good was born in 1973

 February 17, 2021 ~ Rock & roll, rockabilly singer, guitarist, songwriter Gene Summer passed away in Dallas, Texas, USA ~ As a solo artist known for recordings such as School Of Rock & Roll, Straight Skirt, Nervous, Gotta Lotta That, Twixteen, Alabama Shake, Fancy Dan, and Big Blue Diamonds.
 Has also worked with the Rebels, the Tom Toms, Bill Smith Combo, the Platinum Fog, and others ~ Summers was born in 1939